 It allows you to focus on your subject and take out the rest of the background.

 5. Panasonic Lumix G Lens 25mm F1.7

 The Panasonic Lumix G Lens 25mm f1.7 ASPH lens is a lightweight lens made of polycarbonate material.
-Though made of high-quality optics, you can expect a relatively low cost on this lens.
+It’s also made of high-quality optics.

 If you are looking for some of the best lenses for BMPCC 4K that allows you to stay within your small budget, then this is a good choice.

 It is also known for its high precision and speedy focusing ability thanks to its stepping motor.

 It has been designed not only for taking photos but also for those who want to record videos.